ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/relay.md

 This registers the `Node` interface type and adds the `node(id: ID!): Node` field to our query type, as explained above.

-> ⚠️ Note: Using `AddGlobalObjectIdentification()` in two stitched services does currently not work.
+> ⚠️ Note: Using `AddGlobalObjectIdentification()` in two upstream stitched services does currently not work out of the box.

 <ExampleTabs>
 <ExampleTabs.Annotation>